 My first novel, Our Endless Numbered Days was published in the UK by Fig Tree / Penguin, by House of Anansi in Canada, and Tin House in the US, as well as selling in a further fifteen countries for translation.

-It won the 2015 Desmond Elliott Prize for debut fiction, was nominated for the Edinburgh First Book Award 2015, and was a finalist in the ABA (American Booksellers Association) 2016 Indies Best Book Awards.
+It won the 2015 Desmond Elliott Prize for debut fiction, and has been longlisted for the International Dublin Literary Award.
+It was also nominated for the Edinburgh First Book Award 2015, and was a finalist in the ABA (American Booksellers Association) 2016 Indies Best Book Awards.

-My second novel, Swimming Lessons, will be published in the UK and Commonwealth also by Fig Tree / Penguin at the end of January 2017, by Tin House in the US, House of Anansi in Canada, Świat Książki in Poland, and Piper in Germany.
+My second novel, Swimming Lessons, will be published in the UK and Commonwealth also by Fig Tree / Penguin at the end of January 2017, by Tin House in the US, House of Anansi in Canada, Świat Książki in Poland, Editions Stock in France, and Piper in Germany.

 I am represented by Jane Finigan from Lutyens & Rubinstein.